Home » Marriage » Sex In Marriage

 Find other sources of joy in your marriage

 Your sexual self-image should not get measured by how often you are with your partner.
-It is also vital to make sure it’s not measured by whether you have a desire to have sex when they do.
+It is also vital to make sure it’s not measured by whether you have the desire to have sex when they do.

 Marriage is a compromise, and one of the many things you should be willing to compromise about is how much sex you have.